The shortest and

 MOTHER OF SORROWS CATHOLIC CHURCH

-For information about our parish, becoming a catholic or to inquire about baptisms or weddings, please contact Deacon Will Yoho at 330-657-2631.
-Office hours are Monday and Wednesday from 10:00AM to2:00PM.
+For information about our parish, becoming a Catholic or to inquire about baptisms or weddings, please contact Deacon Will Yoho at 330–620-0992.
+Office hours are Monday and Wednesday from 10:00AM to 2:00PM.

 If you or someone you know is sick and would like to receive Holy Communion at home, email carolk4mos@gmail.com to set up a convenient time.

-Faith and Fiction Book Club meets the second Wednesday of each month at 10:00AM for coffee with book talk beginning at 10:30AM.
-We continue to meet throughout the summer.
-On August 13, we will be discussing The Jigsaw Priest by Margaret Belle.
-On September 10 our book will be To the Field of Stars-A Pilgrim`s Journey to Santiago de Compostela by Kevin Codd.
-Book club is open to people of all denominations.
+Faith and Fiction Book Club meets the second Wednesday of each month at 10:00AM for coffee with book discussion beginning at 10:30AM.
+Contact Carol at carolk4mos@gmail.com for location.
+On November 12 we will be discussing Your Sorrow is my Sorrow by Joyce Rupp.
+December 10 we will be discussing Two from Galilee: The Story of Mary and Joseph by Marjorie Holmes.
+Book club is open to all denominations.
 Please join us.

 Make Comment